Multi-wavelength/Learning-While-Scheduling-MaxWeight-With-Discounted-UCB/README.md

 # Learning While Scheduling in Multi-Server Systems With Unknown Statistics: MaxWeight with Discounted UCB

-The code is an implementation of the paper
+The code is an implementation of the paper [**Learning While Scheduling in Multi-Server Systems With Unknown Statistics: MaxWeight with Discounted UCB**]:

-[**Learning While Scheduling in Multi-Server Systems With Unknown Statistics: MaxWeight with Discounted UCB**].
+Zixian Yang, R. Srikant, Lei Ying, Learning While Scheduling in Multi-Server Systems With Unknown Statistics: MaxWeight with Discounted UCB, Proceedings of The 26th International Conference on Artificial Intelligence and Statistics, 2023.

 We proposed MaxWeight with discounted UCB algorithm, and we compare the proposed algorithm with 4 baselines, frame-based MaxWeight [1], DAM.UCB [2], MaxWeight with empirical mean (EM), and MaxWeight with discounted EM.